quirkies/static.quirkies.org/README.md

 Copyright & License
 -------------------

-The copyrights (c) for the software resources in this repository belong to their respective owners and are denoted for each entity, in either the file itself or a README file in the same directory structure.
+The copyrights and license conditions (if any) for the files in this repository are denoted in each file explicitly.